sauvc/rulebook/rulebook.md

 ### Timing Bonus

-At the end of an attempt, as long as the AUV has successfully completed the Visual Navigation task, bonus points proportional to the remaining time will be awarded in accordance with the following formula.
+At the end of an attempt, as long as the AUV has successfully completed the Navigation task, bonus points proportional to the remaining time will be awarded in accordance with the following formula.

 `Bonus points = (900 - RUN_TIME) • 0.03`